mhc-cs/vagrant-configs/README.md

 'anaconda+jupyter' has anaconda + Jupyter tools baked in.
 Use this one for Python programming. (this one also has no GUI)

 'ubuntu20.02withXfce' is an Ubuntu VM with minimal Xfce GUI installed (includes Atom, Emacs, Vim, Logisim, xSPIM, QtSpim, Firefox)

+'cs221' is a version of 'ubuntu20.02withXfce' optimized for CS221 students